wso2/choreo-samples/sfdc-new-campaign-to-twitter-post/readme.md

-Use template (Salesforce New Campaign to Twitter Post) to post a Twitter post for a Salesforce new campaign.
+# Salesforce New Campaign to Twitter Post
 ## Use case
-This integration template helps to post a Tweet in Twitter for each new campaigns in salesforce.
+This integration sample helps to post a Tweet in Twitter for each new campaigns in salesforce.
 It listens the changes happens for a case record in salesforce.
-At the execution of this template, each time new campaign is added in salesforce, Twitter post is created with details.
+At the execution of this sample, each time new campaign is added in salesforce, Twitter post is created with details.

 ## Pre-requisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_new_campaign_to_twitter_post <newProjectName>`
 * Google Cloud Platform Account
 * Twitter Developer Account